-- In a large Dutch oven or heavy pot, heat two tbsp of olive oil.
-Reduce heat to medium and add the diced potatoes and onions.
+- In a large Dutch oven or heavy pot, heat two tablespoons of olive oil over medium heat until shimmering but not smoking.
+Add the diced potatoes and onions.
 Cook for about 4-5 minutes, tossing regularly.

-- Add tomatoes, vinegar, spices, salt and pepper.
+- Add the canned diced tomatoes, vinegar, spices, salt and pepper.
 Stir to combine.
 Cover and cook for another 4 minutes.

-- While soup is cooking, make the tomato pesto.
-In the bowl of a food processor fitted with a blade, place garlic and tomatoes.
+- While the soup is cooking, make the tomato pesto.
+In the bowl of a food processor fitted with a blade, place the garlic and fresh tomatoes.
 Pulse a few times to combine.
-Add basil and puree.
-While processor is running, drizzle in the olive oil a little bit at a time.
-Transfer the thick tomato pesto to a bowl, and stir in grated Parmesan.
+Add the basil and puree.
+While the processor is running, drizzle in the olive oil a little bit at a time.
+Transfer the thick tomato pesto to a bowl, and stir in the grated Parmesan.

-- When soup is ready, remove from heat.
+- When the soup is ready, remove from heat.
 Stir in the tomato pesto.

-- Transfer to serving bowl.
+- Transfer to serving bowls.
 Top each bowl with a few basil leaves and toasted pine nuts.
 Enjoy with your favorite crusty bread!